inamdarmihir/reporadar/README.md

-# 🚀 GitHub Trending Agent with Langmem
+# 🚀 GitHub Trending Agent with Agno

-A production-ready LangGraph agent for discovering GitHub trending repositories using natural language, powered by Claude Sonnet 4.5 and Langmem for long-term memory.
+A production-ready AI agent for discovering GitHub trending repositories using natural language, powered by **Agno Framework** and **Claude Sonnet 4.5**.

 ## ✨ Features